aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/use-custom-raw-data-loader-psd-files/_index.md

 A: You can download Aspose.PSD for Java from the [release page](https://releases.aspose.com/psd/java/).

 **Q: Can I use Aspose.PSD for free?**
-A: Yes, Aspose.PSD offers a free trial version that you can access [here](https://releases.aspose.com/).
+A: Yes, Aspose.PSD offers a free trial version that you can access via the Aspose.PSD free trial download page.

 **Q: What if I face issues or need support?**
 A: For support and community assistance, you can visit the [Aspose forum](https://forum.aspose.com/c/psd/34).